valueflows/valueflows/mkdocs/docs/specification/inverses.md

    * commitment
    * commitments

-*filters:* action, provider, receiver, resourceClassifiedAs, resourceConformsTo, finished, startDate, endDate (include any Commitment that overlaps the start date to end date range inclusive; missing start date is from the beginning, missing end date is to the end)
+*filters:* searchString, action, provider, receiver, resourceClassifiedAs, resourceConformsTo, finished, startDate, endDate (include any Commitment that overlaps the start date to end date range inclusive; missing start date is from the beginning, missing end date is to the end)

 *inverse queries:*

    * fulfilledBy: (Fulfillment.fulfilledBy)
    * satisfies (Satisfaction.satisfies)
    * (probably some location based queries, TBD)

+*other queries:*

+   * involvedAgents (Commitment.provider, .receiver, .inScopeOf if agent)

 #### Satisfaction